-The list of celebrities who developed colon or rectal cancer are well published (those who died of the disease are marked with a *) and include United States President Ronald Reagan, US Supreme Court Justice Ruth Bader Ginsburg, All-Star baseball players Eric Davis and Darryl Strawberry, anchor-person Katie Couric’s husband*, Charles Schultz (Peanuts Comic developer)*, Elizabeth Montgomery (Samantha in Bewitched)*, Milton Berle* (Comedian), Sharon Osbourne (wife of Ozzy), Tony Snow (news anchor)*, Vince Lombardi (American football coach and legend)*, Corazon Aquino (Philippine President)*, Pope John Paul II*, and countless others as it’s a leading cause of cancer death in the Western World.
+The list of celebrities who developed colon or rectal cancer are well published (those who died of the disease are marked with an asterisk (*).
+The include: United States President Ronald Reagan, US Supreme Court Justice Ruth Bader Ginsburg, All-Star baseball players Eric Davis and Darryl Strawberry, anchor-person Katie Couric’s husband*, Charles Schultz (Peanuts Comic developer)*, Elizabeth Montgomery (Samantha in Bewitched)*, Milton Berle* (Comedian), Sharon Osbourne (wife of Ozzy), Tony Snow (news anchor)*, Vince Lombardi (American football coach and legend)*, Corazon Aquino (Philippine President)*, Pope John Paul II*, and countless others as it’s a leading cause of cancer death in the Western World.

 Such notoriety has brought much-needed public awareness to this highly preventable and often secretive disease.
 The misperceptions that colorectal cancer is a rare and unpreventable disease affects only the elderly, or those with poor nutrition or dietary habits are rapidly disappearing.
 In fact, colon and rectal cancer is the third leading cancer affecting women and men in the United States and is the second leading cause of cancer-related death in the US.
 More importantly, colon and rectal cancer is potentially preventable with proper screening since pre-cancerous polyps (the growth in which cancer develops) are removed during a screening colonoscopy.